div-int/typedfsm/README.md

 ## Example

-First create an enum with the states.
-It can have text values
+First create an enum with the states and possible actions on those states.
+It can have text values:

 ```typescript
 const enum GhostStates {